 - Just because the Bible is infallible does not mean that all interpretations of the Bible are infallible.
 Clearly, it is critical to rightly divide the Word.

 - Rightly dividing the Word requires understanding context.
 Scripture clarifies scripture and we need to seek to understand the context when we find something in the Bible that we don't understand or that seems counter to the Gospel.
-Neither my lack of understanding nor my misunderstanding the context of any scripture invalidates the Bible.
+Neither my lack of understanding nor my misunderstanding of the context of any scripture invalidate the Bible.
 Similarly, there may be some scripture in the Bible that we never understand until we get to Heaven and understand the full and correct context of the scripture.

 What does this say about Near Death Experiences (NDE's) and dreams?
 To me, using the Bible as a foundation means that where NDE's and dreams align with scripture these events are possibly valid and reliable.
 Where they depart from scripture they are invalid and unreliable.
 In the end, God does not depend on NDE's and dreams to reveal to us what we need to know about Heaven.
 The Bible tells us all we need to know.
 Personally, I don't spend any effort reading about or evaluating NDE's and dreams.
 To me, they are too likely to cause confusion and they are unnecessary anyway.
 Although, I have a friend who has read and studied some of these books and to her, there are some that seem to line up with scripture and she finds them helpful.
 I didn't include anything about NDE's and dreams because I don't have any information I feel comfortable sharing.

 The good news is the Bible actually tells us plenty about Heaven.
 It just takes some time searching to piece it all together.
 Fortunately, Randy Alcorn at www.epm.org has published multiple books that gave me a better understanding of Heaven and that helped me see the numerous scripture references to it.
-Even though our Earthly understanding of Heaven will always be like viewing the "back side of a tapestry or rug", we can still get some ideas of what the front side of the tapestry really looks like.
+Even though our Earthly understanding of Heaven will always be like viewing the "backside of a tapestry or rug", we can still get some ideas of what the front side of the tapestry really looks like.